dipcoat-image/finitedepth/doc/source/intro.rst

 Its main features are:

-1. Construct the classes from :mod:`dipcoatimage.finitedepth` by specifying the parameters.
+1. Construct the classes from :mod:`dipcoatimage.finitedepth` by specifying the parameters and visualize them.
-2. Visualize the constructed classes.
-3. Save and load the serialized parameters.
+2. Save and load the serialized parameters.
-4. Real-time visualization of the image stream from the camera.
+3. Real-time visualization of the image stream from the camera.
-5. Capturing the image and recording the video from the camera.
+4. Capturing the image and recording the video from the camera.
-6. Analyzing the experiment using constructed classes.
+5. Analyzing the experiment using constructed classes and saving to file.

 The following code runs the GUI.
-Style sheet is set to highlight the mandatory field widgets.
+Note that style sheet is set to highlight the mandatory field widgets.

 .. code-block:: python